Freedom of religion in South America by country: Uruguay

-The constitution of Uruguay provides for the freedom of religion and states that "the State supports no religion".
-Discrimination on religious grounds is illegal.
-The National Institute of Human Rights, part of the parliament, hears complaints of religious discrimination and conducts investigations, ultimately deciding whether the case should receive a judicial or administrative hearing.
-The Institute also provides free legal resources to complainants.
+The constitution of Uruguay provides for the freedom of religion and states that "the State supports no religion"; discrimination on religious grounds is illegal.
+The INDDHH, an autonomous branch of parliament, and the Honorary Commission Against Racism, Xenophobia, and All Other Forms of Discrimination (CHRXD), comprising various government agencies and NGOs, enforce government compliance with antidiscrimination laws; both organizations provide free legal resources to complainants.

 Religious groups may register with the government as nonprofit organizations in order to receive tax breaks.
 Local government regulates the use of public land for burials.
 Many departments allow for all religious groups to use public cemeteries.

-Religious instruction is prohibited in public schools.
+Public schools do not offer religious classes.
 Although public schools close for certain Christian holidays, the government does not refer to these holidays by their Christian names.
 Students belonging to other religions may miss classes to observe their religious traditions without penalty.
 Private schools may decide which holidays to observe.

-Minority non-Abrahamic religious groups reported no cases of discrimination against them by the government in 2017.
-They also claimed, however, that the government demonstrated more interest in engaging with Christian and Jewish groups, and that they had few opportunities for direct dialogue with the government.
-Such groups also complained that a lack of knowledge of their beliefs in general society sometimes led to discrimination, and that they were at times verbally harassed in public due to their beliefs.
-The Jewish community has been targeted by antisemitic graffiti, and antisemitic rhetoric is present on Uruguayan websites and social media.
+The Jewish community has been targeted by antisemitic rhetoric on Uruguayan websites and social media; a teacher was found guilty of Holocaust-denial in 2022.

 In 2017 there were tensions between the Catholic Church and the government of Montevideo due to the government's refusal to install a statue of the Virgin Mary on a major public road.
 Church representatives alleged that this was particularly controversial because the government had previously approved statues of Confucius and Yemọja along the road.
 Supporters of the Virgin Mary statue used its rejection as a justification for opposing requests from the Muslim community of Montevideo to use land in the public ceremony for Muslim burial rites.
 As of the end of 2017, the Muslim community's request was pending.